Course Outline

 • Universal atomic flag (std::atomic_flag)

-• Designing structures using interlocks - coarse and fine-grained interlocks
+• Designing structures using locks - coarse-grained and fine-grained locks

-• Concurrent code performance - estimation and measurement techniques
+• Performance of concurrent code - estimation and measurement techniques

 • Data partitioning